yrccondor/wp-webauthn/readme.txt

 == Frequently Asked Questions ==

+= What languages does this plugin support? =

+This plugin supports English and Chinese(Simplified) currently.
+If you are using WordPress in none of those languages, English will be displayed as default language.

+All translation files are hosted on [GitHub](https://github.com/yrccondor/wp-webauthn/tree/master/languages).
+You can help us to translate WP-WebAuthn into other languages!

 = What should I do if the plugin could not work? =

 Make sure your are using HTTPS or host your site in `localhost`.
 Then ckeck whether you have installed the gmp extension for PHP.